On this page

 Why it matters

-- Prepare for travel to Australia once the visa is granted
+- Plan travel to Australia once the visa is granted.

 Verification

-#This guide is based on official Home Affairs instructions for Form 1419 and is updated with any changes in form editions or filing rules.
-Always confirm current requirements on the official Home Affairs website.
+#This guide is based on official Home Affairs instructions for Form 1419 and is updated with changes to form editions or filing rules.
+Always check the official Home Affairs website for the latest requirements.

 FAQs